neuhausneuhaus/games-web-code-sandbox-copy/README.md

-# NYT Games Team Web Code Test
+# NYT Web Code Test

-Thank you for your interest in the NYT Games team!
+Thank you for your interest in The New York Times!
 This exercise will help us get to know you a bit as an engineer.
 Your task is to create a playable version of the card-matching game Memory.
 Your app should fetch the game data found found [here](https://web-code-test-dot-nyt-games-prd.appspot.com/cards.json).